 “And why is that, my child?”

 Trixie shivered at that voice.
 She couldn't tell what it was, but there was something very wrong about it.

 Twilight looked uncertain, even a little afraid.
 “I don't … don't know, I'm just—”

-The other mare held up Twilight's head with a hoof to look in her eyes.
+Gray held up Twilight's head with a hoof to look in her eyes.
 “You're starting to doubt, Twilight.
 That is unwise.
-You must remain focused, you must know certainty.”
+You must remain focused.
+You must always know certainty.”
 Twilight stared at the other mare as if petrified.
 “You have been very helpful, Twilight.
 Don't change that.”

 After perhaps half an hour of walking, Gray finally stopped in a small glade dotted with large stones, like teeth of a giant strewn about the forest floor.
 Trixie crept closer, trying to see what she was doing, but the other mare was simply standing there, glancing up at the canopy as if in thought.
 Trixie was close now and peeked out from behind an ancient oak.

-“The last little insect enjoyed rhymes, I thought you might too.
+“The last little insect enjoyed rhymes.
+I thought you might too.
 Did you like it?
-I'm no poet, I admit.”
+I'm no poet, I shall freely admit.”
 The mare stood right in front of her now.
 “You know, I believe Twilight told me about you.
 Such a fine unicorn,” she half whispered, holding a hoof up to Trixie's cheek.
-“Such potential … such a shame.
-Let me tell you a secret, Trixie …"
+“Such potential … and such a shame.
+Let me tell you a secret, Trixie.”

 It was not so much the faint purple glow amidst the trees ahead as it was the sudden waves of almost tangible wrongness emanating from it that drew Luna's attention and forced her down close to the ground with a slight gasp.
 As her hooves touched the ground again she thought she heard a voice up ahead.